x684867/nemesis_server/src/nodejs/doc/api/fs.markdown

 <!--name=fs-->

 File I/O is provided by simple wrappers around standard POSIX functions.
-To use this module do `require('fs')`.
+To use this package do `require('fs')`.
 All the methods have asynchronous and synchronous forms.

 The asynchronous form always take a completion callback as its last argument.